fanzexuan/SHIFTPlanner-Robotics/README.md

 4. **IKD-SWOpt**
    Achieves real-time re-planning in dynamic environments with moving obstacles, ensuring smooth, collision-free trajectories.

+5. **2D-RFICP**
+     Demonstrated robust performance in environments with moving obstacles.Provided baseline metrics for path planning efficiency and coverage.

+  Extensive experiments conducted with drones and robotic vacuum cleaners in complex real-world environments validate the effectiveness of our approach.
+The proposed framework demonstrates superior coverage performance and adaptability compared to existing methods, achieving efficient, uniform, and obstacle-aware trajectories suitable for autonomous systems operating in dynamic environments.

 Refer to the `experiments/example_run_*.md` files for reproducible experiments and performance graphs.